 These activities are aimed at enhancing the child’s development of fine motor control, hand-eye coordination, balance, sense of order, concentration and independence.

-The toddler is encouraged to explore books and perform various jobs that ultimately increase his ability to concentrate and work independently while creating foundations for learning.
+The toddler is encouraged to explore books and perform various jobs that ultimately increase his/her ability to concentrate and work independently while creating foundations for early learning.

 The toddler is refining both fine motor skills and gross motor skills.
 Fine motor skills are heightened through practical life activities such as pouring, sorting, etc. Gross motor skills are heightened in physical activities like rhythm/music movement and outdoor play.